mattschapman/mattschapman.github.io/index.md

 Hello!
 My name is Matt, and I set up this page to showcase some of the data science projects I've been working on.

-At age 18, while working as a cold caller in a telesales team, I built my first data product: a recommendation engine which predicted customers' propensity to buy.
-The tool helped me double my sales rate and, after I'd persuaded senior managers to take it into production, boosted our whole team's sales by 10% (talk about diminishing returns!).
+At age 18, while working as a cold caller in a telesales team at Ovo Energy, I built my first data product: a recommendation engine which predicted customers' propensity to buy.
+The tool helped me double my sales rate and, after I'd persuaded senior managers to take it into production, boosted our whole team's sales by 10%.

 The reason I tell this story is because I think it shows what data can and should be: a tool for empowering people and uplifting businesses.